LoL prodigy Faker extends T1 contract through 2025 season - Dexerto

 He is also the leader of a new generation of talent, six years older than his next-oldest teammates, Lee ‘Gumayusi’ Min-hyeong and Ryu ‘Keria’ Min-seok.

 After losing the Worlds final to DRX in a nail-biting five-game affair, Faker and T1 will look to make another run at the world title in 2023.
-Domestically, they should expect stiff competition from teams like DAMWON Gaming, who signed Kim ‘Deft’ Hyuk-kyu from DRX, and Hanwha Life Esports, who formed what has been dubbed an ‘LCK superteam’ by signing two of DRX’s Worlds-winning players, Hwang ‘Kingen’ Seong-hoon and Kim ‘Zeka’ Geon-woo, in addition to jungler Kim ‘Clid’ Tae-min and support Kim ‘Life’ Jeong-min.
+Domestically, they should expect stiff competition from teams like DAMWON Gaming, who signed Kim ‘Deft’ Hyuk-kyu from DRX, and Hanwha Life Esports, who formed what has been dubbed an ‘LCK superteam’ by signing two of DRX’s Worlds-winning players, Hwang ‘Kingen’ Seong-hoon and Kim ‘Zeka’ Geon-woo, in addition to jungler Kim ‘Clid’ Tae-min, AD Carry Park ‘Viper’ Do-hyeon (a world champion in 2021 with EDG), and support Kim ‘Life’ Jeong-min.

-Meanwhile, T1 have announced that the coaching trio of Kim ‘Sky’ Ha-neul, Kim ‘Roach’ Kang-hui, and Im ‘Tom’ Jae-hyeon will remain with the team for the 2023 season.
+Meanwhile, T1 have announced that the coaching trio of Kim ‘Sky’ Ha-neul, Kim ‘Roach’ Kang-hui, and Im ‘Tom’ Jae-hyeon will be part of the team for the 2023 season.
+They will work alongside head coach Bae ‘Bengi’ Seong-woong, who was promoted to the main team at the end of 2021.

 T1’s 2023 roster: